Nuytemans-Dieter/BetterSleeping/README.md

 # BetterSleeping (30.000+ downloads)
 This repository contains the source code of the **free** version of BetterSleeping.
 It is a Spigot plugin that will make sleeping on servers less of a hassle.
 Useful links:

 - More information can be found on the [(free) Spigot plugin page](https://www.spigotmc.org/resources/bettersleeping-1-12-1-13.60837/ "BetterSleeping's plugin page").
-Additional places to download the free version are the [PaperMC forums](https://papermc.io/forums/t/1-13-1-15-bettersleeping/3675), [MC-market](https://www.mc-market.org/resources/15791/) and [Bukkit](https://dev.bukkit.org/projects/bettersleeping-1-13-1-15).
+Additional places to download the free version are the [PaperMC forums](https://papermc.io/forums/t/1-13-1-15-bettersleeping/3675), [GitHub releases](https://github.com/Nuytemans-Dieter/BetterSleeping/releases) and [Bukkit](https://dev.bukkit.org/projects/bettersleeping-1-13-1-15).
  - For a setup/configuration guide, please visit our [wiki](https://github.com/Nuytemans-Dieter/BetterSleeping/wiki)
- - Get the premium version on [Spigot](https://www.spigotmc.org/resources/bettersleeping-premium-1-13-1-15.78951/).
+ - Get the premium version on [Spigot](https://www.spigotmc.org/resources/bettersleeping-premium-1-13-1-15.78951/) (Spigot account required).

 Servers using v3:
 ![BetterSleeping stats graph](https://bstats.org/signatures/bukkit/BetterSleeping.svg)